STEVEN D. McMORRIS

 What is the monetary threshold for arbitration cases in the Ninth Judicial District Court arbitration program?

 Fifty Thousand Dollars ($50,000.00) per plaintiff.
-See, NJDCR 4 & NAR 3.
+See, NJDCR 4 & NAR 5(b)(l)(C).
 Litigants may stipulate to a higher monetary threshold in order to arbitrate the action.

-NO. A separate exemption request certifying and stating a summary of facts supporting the exemption request must be filed with the Arbitration Commissioner.
-See, NAR 5.
-NAR 3 lists the actions that may be exempted categorically by designation in the caption of the complaint.
+No. A separate exemption request certifying and stating a summary of facts including any evidentiary support necessary to illustrate the party’s contentions must be filed with the Clerk of the Court.
+See, NAR 5(b)(3).
+NAR 5(a)(l) lists the actions that may be exempted categorically by designation in the caption of the complaint.

 Short Trial Program